Saartje87/pbjs/readme.md

 ### Style

 There are two ways in *pbjs* to support CSS - static and transitional.
-Boht work prefix free, allowing to focus on the input rather than cross browser issues.
+Both work prefix free, allowing to focus on the input rather than cross browser issues.

 > Note that css properties are given in camel case